dancoyle21/frotz/README.md

 # Rebuilding

-Full source code is available from https://github.com/jwhitham/frotz - run the "build.sh" script on Linux to rebuild Frotz, uClibc, and the "program" file.
+Full source code is available from https://github.com/jwhitham/frotz - run the "frotz.sh" script on Linux to rebuild Frotz, uClibc, and the "frotz.prg" program file.